Document Collection, Translation and Notarisation

 - A certificate of no criminal record — required for many countries.

-Why a translation alone is not enough
+Why a translation alone isn't enough

-Apostille or legalisation: what is the difference
+Apostille or legalisation: what's the difference?

-A translation is one thing.
+The translation is one thing.
 But the document itself (a diploma or school certificate) often also needs its authenticity confirmed abroad.
 There are two scenarios here.

 Country-specific points

 - Austria.
-This is important: Austria does NOT recognise Kyrgyzstan's accession to the Hague Convention.
+This matters: Austria does NOT recognise Kyrgyzstan's accession to the Hague Convention.
 An apostille affixed in Kyrgyzstan is invalid in Austria.
 Documents for Austria require consular legalisation through the honorary consulate in Bishkek.
 For universities that work through uni-assist this may not be necessary, but for official procedures it is mandatory.

 - Belgium.
 Unlike Austria, Belgium recognises Kyrgyzstan's apostille.
 Documents bearing an apostille from the competent Kyrgyz authorities are accepted directly.

 - France and Italy.
 They require document translations to be done by a sworn translator (traducteur assermenté), with the translator's seal compulsorily affixed to the translation.
 A sworn translator is one who has taken an oath before a French court.
-There are only a handful of them in Kyrgyzstan; they often work to order and charge fees in euros.
+There are only a handful in Kyrgyzstan; they often work to order and charge fees in euros.
 Without this, universities and the embassy may reject the translation.

 - UAE (Dubai).
-Important: the United Arab Emirates has NOT joined the Hague Convention, so the apostille does not work here.
+Important: the United Arab Emirates has NOT joined the Hague Convention, so the apostille doesn't work here.
 Documents from Kyrgyzstan require full consular legalisation: the Kyrgyz Ministry of Justice, the Kyrgyz Ministry of Foreign Affairs, the UAE consulate in Kyrgyzstan, and then the UAE Ministry of Foreign Affairs on arrival.
 The budget and timelines are above average.

 How we help